BlueForeverI/cashback-front-end-app/README.md

 When a feature is ready, a PR should be made to `dev`.
 The feature branch should not break the Gradle build.
 The PR, branch and commit(s) should be attached to the Trello task manually. via (Power-Ups/GitHug option on the right when editing a task)

+## Resources

+[Awesome-vue](https://github.com/vuejs/awesome-vue) has tons of resources related to VueJS library that can be useful in future.